Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/23_strategies.md

     - Identify the key factors that impact workflow performance on HPC systems
     - Describe common workflow optimisation strategies in the context of Nextflow

-## Overview

-Our workflow is now functional, it runs successfully with scheduler-specific settings and outputs useful trace files showing resource usage.
-Recall the principles covered in [Lesson 1.4](../part1/01_4_smarter.md), we will apply them to our custom workflow.
+Our workflow is now functional: it runs successfully with scheduler-specific settings on HPC and outputs useful trace files showing resource usage.
+In [Lesson 1.4](../part1/01_4_smarter.md), we learnt about the importance of appropriate resource requests on HPC and the value of running an efficient and optimised workflow.
+We will now begin to apply these principles to our custom workflow.

-From here, we will explore ways of optimising our workflow for more efficient execution on the HPC.

-!!! note "Why do we care about optimisation?"
+## 2.3.1 Why optimise?

+Workflow optimisation involves fine-tuning your workflow to make it more efficient.
+It can be used to reduce runtime, facilitate higher throughput and larger more powerful studies, avoid idle hardware that could be freed up for other researchers, and decrease computing cost.
+Many HPCs charge use per core hour, yet even for those where the cost is not billed to the researcher, the cost of the resources must be covered by someone, and this may be the Faculty/School, institution, funding body, or federal budget.
+Demonstrating efficient use of compute funds can be important in grant success for projects requiring substantial compute.

+Another important reason optimisation is worthwhile is the impact on the environment.
 Bioinformatics data processing on HPCs has a significant carbon footprint due to the energy required to run our computations.
-We optimise our workflows to not only reduce their runtime but also adopt more sustaintable computing practices.
+Making our workflows complete in a faster time using less hardware contributes to sustaintable computing practices.

-    *[This short editorial](https://www.nature.com/articles/s43588-023-00506-2) from Nature Computational Science highlights the challenges research computing faces in the context of the climate crisis*
+*[This short editorial](https://www.nature.com/articles/s43588-023-00506-2) from Nature Computational Science highlights the challenges research computing faces in the context of the climate crisis*.

-Workflow optimisation involves fine-tuning your pipeline to make it more efficient.
-It can be used to reduce runtime, idling hardware, and cost (e.g. when on a system that charges use based on service units).

-## 2.3.1 Why optimise?
+Today we will apply workflow optimisation from two perspectives:

+* Resource efficiency: benchmarking and adjusting resources for efficient process execution on HPC
+* Speed-up: introducing code changes to make the workflow run faster without costing more compute hours

+## 2.3.2 When to optimise

 A small workflow run a handful of times might not benefit dramatically from optimisation.
-Many Nextflow workflows that employ good practices (e.g. nf-core) will run with default configuration, but defaults might not always fit your data and therefore the behaviour of your processes, or the constraints of your cluster.
+Many Nextflow workflows that employ good practices (e.g. nf-core) will often run "out of the box" on HPC with default resources, but defaults might not always fit your data and therefore the behaviour of your processes, or the constraints of your cluster.
 Think back to Part 1 and the configuration customisations we implemented for our nf-core workflow.

 Optimising workflows on HPC becomes especially important when: